-Now that the fractions have been consolidated into a single fraction it’s time to add the whole inches together.
-This step is pretty straight forward, add or subtract the whole inch measurements from each other.
+Now that you’ve consolidated all of the fractions into one, it’s time to add the whole inches together.
+This step is pretty straightforward, add or subtract the whole inch measurements from each other.

 For example, add the whole inches 24″ and 6″.

 inches = 24″ + 6″